mnymkr/mnymkr.github.io/Donald Trump is a lot like Adolf Hitler.md

+# Donald Trump is a lot like Adolf Hitler

 ### For context for context:
 I'm addicted to reading Wikipedia.
 I would spend the whole day in a rabbit hole if I could.
 Also, lately I'm been practicing forming opinions and expressing it.
 I think it's good for me.
 ### For context: